 The total thickness of our tadelakt system from the board upwards is around 2mm.

-Although based in Bristol, we have craftsmen in London and around half of our UK tadelakt work takes place in the capital.
+We have offices both in London and Bristol.
 We travel nationwide, however, and always consider projects further afield.

 We generally quote per square metre.
 Please do not omit doors and windows when you submit measurements to us if they involve any wall surfaces that also require plastering.
 Additionally, a sketch of any desired design features is always useful for accurate pricing: vanity units, architectural niches and similar.
 Please also provide details of your location.